philsf-biostat/SAR-2021-001-LT/report/analise_dados_LT_2021-v01.md

 ## Objectives

 Perform a Kaplan-Meier survival analyses on the deaths caused by PJI after a TJA surgical procedure.
-Additionally, explore possible risk factor for PJI mortality in bivariate analyses.
+Additionally, explore possible risk factor for PJI mortality in bi-variate analyses.

 ## Data reception and cleaning

-**Analytical dataset**
+**Analytical data-set**

 1. id
 1. age; continuous